pfpsim/pfpsim-installer/README.md

 ## OSX/Windows/Others:

+All dependencies must be satisfied for each tool first.
+- PFPSIM
+- PFPGEN
+- PFPDB

-You will need to install from source but first all depedencies must be satisfied for each tool (PFPSIM,PFPGEN,PFPDB) Good Luck!
+You will need to install everything from source.
+We try our best not be tied to specific version or compiler tool chain.
+See repositories of each tool for more information.
+Good Luck!

 # Packages Installed:
 ## Depedencies: